View courses in

 CAS AM 546: Places of Memory: Historic Preservation Theory and Practice

 Covers key aspects of the history, theory, and practice of historic preservation.
-Preservation will be discussed in the context of cultural history and the changing relationship between existing buildings and landscapes and attitudes toward history, memory, invented tradition, and place.
+Preservation is discussed in the context of cultural history and the changing relationship between existing buildings and landscapes and attitudes toward history, memory, invented tradition, and place.
+Also offered as CAS AH 546 and CAS HI 546.

 CAS AM 555: Boston Architectural and Community History Workshop

-This course focuses on class readings, lectures, and research on a single neighborhood or community in Boston (or Greater Boston).
+Focuses on class readings, lectures, and research on a single neighborhood or community in Boston (or Greater Boston).
 Greatest emphasis is on using primary sources-- land titles and deeds, building permits, fire insurance atlases and other maps.
-There are both group and individual research projects.
+Explores places and sources that help assess and narrate the rich history of architectural and urban development.